StevenCheung87/ZeroThreeEngine/README.md

 ---

 ZeroThree Engine is a game engine created by Steven Cheung at 18 years old.
+Currently only simple mathematics and basic graphics have been added.
 But ON HOLD for now, university got me very busy.

 **Since I am attending KCL and trying to get that grade A, I am only able to work on this project when I have free time.**